HRCK0/InterViever/README.md

 ---
 **INSTALLATION & SETUP**
 -

+**1. A Simple Unzip**
+-

+1. **Download the zip file from the following link:** https://disk.yandex.com/d/1dN3Hb357uJVlw

+2. Unzip the contents of the Zip.
+3. Open the terminal and reach the destination folder of the project
+4. Run the `./start.sh` command
+5. Follow the instructions below on how to install Postgres

+If that does not work, try the second way below

+**2. Downloading the Files Manually**
+-
 Head over to the https://pharo.org/ to Download the Pharo language.
 NOTE: Smalltalk is a unique language, and it runs in a Virtual Machine, which could make the setup a bit unusual but it's not hard at all.